TerminalMC/ChatNotify/README.md

 - This feature allows you to replace the triggering chat message with a custom message.
 - **Note**: If you switch this to `ON` and leave the field blank, the message will be blocked.
   - If a message is blocked, any subsequent notifications cannot be activated, but previous ones that have already activated may still play sounds or send response messages, so use this feature with caution.
 </details>

 <details>
 <summary><b>Status Bar Messages</b></summary>

-- This feature allows you to send a custom message to your own status bar (above the hotbar).
+- This feature allows you to send a custom message to the status bar (above the hotbar).
 - **Note**: If you switch this to `ON` and leave the field blank, the entire message will be forwarded.
 </details>

 <details>
 <summary><b>Title Messages</b></summary>

-- This feature allows you to display a custom message as title text (large font, center-screen).
+- This feature allows you to display a custom message as a title (large text in the middle of the screen).
 - **Note**: If you switch this to `ON` and leave the field blank, the entire message will be forwarded.
 </details>
 </details>

-#### Advanced Options

 <details>
 <summary><b>Exclusion Triggers</b></summary>

 - Exclusion triggers allow you to restrict the activation conditions of notifications.
 - For example, if you want a notification to activate a message contains "shark", but only if the message does not also contain "fish", create a trigger for "shark" and an exclusion trigger for "fish".
 </details>